 Be able to talk about your different experiences.

-You have about 15 spots for experiences in your application.
-You need to be able to talk about all of those experiences as well as the most memorable clinical experience you’ve had.
+You have about 15 spots for extracurriculars in your application.
+You need to be able to talk about all of those experiences, as well as the most memorable clinical experience you’ve had.

 Be able to talk about lessons learned.